lucasmoten/coinkite-docs/coldcard/passphrase.md

   confirm it on the Coldcard, but this can be handy way to enter complex passphrases assuming you trust the desktop computer and any keyloggers present there.

-- Passphrases may be used an alternative to the "duress PIN" feature, and it is more powerful because there are an unlimited number of possible wallets.
+- Passphrases may be used as an alternative to the "duress PIN" feature, and it is more powerful because there are an unlimited number of possible wallets.

 - Saved passphrase values can be found in the file `/.tmp.tmp` on the MicroSD card, if